langchain-ai/langchain/docs/docs_skeleton/docs/modules/evaluation/string/criteria_eval_chain.md

 <CodeOutputBlock lang="python">

 ```
     {'reasoning': 'The criterion asks if the output contains numeric information.
 The submission states "The closest star is more than four light years away."
-The phrase "more than four" includes a numeric value, which is "four".
+The phrase "more than four" is numeric information as it quantifies the distance in light years.
 Therefore, the submission meets the criterion.\n\nY', 'value': 'Y', 'score': 1}
 ```

 </CodeOutputBlock>